mhdr/sc-widgets/raw/sc-gauge/ScGauge.md

 The stroke color of painter.

 - **get/setProgressSize**  -> `float` value, default `1dp`<br />
-Define the stroke width of the progress.
+Define the stroke width of the progress.<br />
 The value must be passed in pixel.

 - **get/setProgressColor**  -> `int` value, default `Color.BLACK`<br />